aurorascharff/next15-account-selector/STEPS.md

 ## Add logout item in menu

-- Im already done with my improvements, but let's add some final features to this account selector.
+- Im already done with my improvements, but let's add some final features to this account selector to bring everything together.
 - Let's add another custom UI element to the select.
 A logout button, showcasing the customizability of Ariakit.
 - Styled with aria-disabled and not-aria-disabled:data-active-item underline.
 - Showcase the result when focusing it and hovering it.